tianyaqu/mustache/README.md

 ## what and how
-mustache is a funny web service to add mustache for a human in a live video stream it's built with html5 canvas,websocket and opencv
+mustache is a funny web service to add mustache for a human in a live video stream ,it's built with html5 canvas,websocket and opencv

 ### details
 opencv:mustache location detection